Grant Overview

 Who can apply?

-- Local non-profit organizations, Indigenous and local governments, sector associations and major employers in a single resource community are welcome to apply for funding to support occupational skills training that is 52 weeks or less.
+- Local non-profit organizations, Indigenous and local governments, sector associations, unions, and major employers in a single resource community can apply for funding to support occupational skills training that is 52 weeks or less.

 Who can provide the training?